GURUSUJAN/Banking-in-CPP/README.md

-# This C++ program simulates a basic banking system with the following functionalities #
+# This C++ program simulates a banking system with the following functionalities #

 ## **`Account Creation🪪`** ##
       Users can create an account by providing their first name, last name, username, password, phone number, and opening balance.